Lemon Coconut Cake with Lemon Curd Filling

 Today's light and fruity Lemon Coconut Cake with Lemon Curd Filling and Whipped Coconut Cream Cheese Frosting is the perfect dessert for spring!

-Lemon cakes are a year-round favorite but in the spring, we especially crave lemon cakes and all sorts of flavorful fruity combinations.
+Lemon cakes are a year-round favorite but in the spring, we especially crave lemon cakes, cakes with fruit, and all sorts of wonderful combinations.

 Lemon and coconut are a match made in heaven, and this light, ultra moist dessert has the perfect balance of lemon flavor and coconut.

 One of the things that makes this delicious lemon cake different from the others is that we've folded coconut right into the batter.

 We've made a coconut layer cake in the past with lemon filling which is another great combination, but today's cake has the lemon cake front and center.

 Today's lemon cake is a moist lemon buttermilk cake with coconut folded into it.
 It is light, fluffy, and wonderfully moist!

 We are using the conventional mixing method (as opposed to reverse creaming) which results in a nice, soft cake- and it all comes together very easily.

 **Find the full, printable recipe further down-- but here is a quick rundown of the steps!